SIGN UP TO MY NEWSLETTER AND RECEIVE INSIDE INFORMATION AND EXCLUSIVE CONTENT.

 Veronica Henry

-I landed a job as Production Secretary on The Archers where it used to take me two and a half hours to type out a script.
+My first job was typing scripts on BBC Radio 4 Drama The Archers where it used to take me two and a half hours to type out a script.
 Duties ranged from recording the sound of newborn piglets to playing Peaches the barmaid in the Cat and Fiddle.
 There was never a dull moment, and The Archers taught me that everyone needs an escape from everyday life.

 From there, I became a script editor for Central Television, working on broadcasting legends Crossroads and Boon.
 I started a family and became a freelance scriptwriter, writing hundreds of hours of television drama, including Heartbeat and Holby City.

-I also write lifestyle features for newspapers and magazines, including Woman and Home, The Daily Mail, The Daily Express, Good Housekeeping and Simple Things.
+I also write lifestyle features and short stories for newspapers and magazines, including Woman and Home, The Daily Mail, The Daily Express, Good Housekeeping and Simple Things.

 I live by the sea in North Devon and start most days with a walk on the beach with my dog, Zelda.
 My three boys are all grown up now and come and go with the tide.
 Happiness to me is the French windows open, a Negroni in my hand, some music and a few friends or family round the table.